galacticcouncil/sdk/README.md

 Off-chain routing, build to find the most suitable routes across the the pools.
 Building block for TradeRouter.

-### TradeRouter

-Off-chain optimization of orders across pools for best price execution.
-TradeRouter does not perform any on-chain transations.

 #### API

 ```typescript